yangfangs/physpetools/README.rst

 **1.What preparation of users should does for PhySpeTree?**

-The users should prepare a TXT files, which contain species abbreviate names (abbreviated names are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only such as `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
+The users should prepare a TXT file, which contain species name (abbreviated names are same with `KEGG database <http://www.genome.jp/kegg/catalog/org_list.html>`_.), one line write one species name only.
+For example, `organism_example_list <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
 You can retrieve the Abbreviation of species names by `KEGG API <http://rest.kegg.jp/list/organism>`_.

 **2.What's PhySpeTree output data mean?**

-PhySpeTree output tow data files, the one is contain phylogenetic tree files default names is ``Outdata``, another is a temp file.
+PhySpeTree output two data files, the one is a result file default names is `Outdata`, another is a `temp` file.

-If you reconstruct phylogenetic tree by HCP (highly conserved protein) model, temp file include three directory ``conserved_protein``, ``muscle_alignment`` and ``concatenate``
+If you reconstruct phylogenetic tree by `--hcp` (highly conserved protein) method, the temp file sinclude three directory: ``conserved_protein``, ``muscle_alignment`` and ``concatenate``.
-  + conserved_protein: Store the \*.fasta format files, which is conserved proteins retrieve by KEGG database.
+  + conserved_protein: Store the FASTA format files, which was highly conserved proteins retrieved from KEGG database.
-  + muscle_alignment: Store files are multiple sequence alignment by muscle.
+  + alignment: Store the sequence files has been aligned.
-  + concatenate: Include concatenate highly conserved protein data (\*.fasta format file) and select conserved blocks data (\*.fasta-gb1 format file).
+  + concatenate: Include concatenated highly conserved proteins data (FASTA format) and selected conserved blocks data (\*.fasta-gb1 format file).

-If you reconstruct phylogenetic tree by SRNA (16s RNA) model temp file include two directory ``16srnadata`` and ``16srna_alignment``.
+If you reconstruct phylogenetic tree by `--srna` (SSU rRNA) method, the temp files include two directory: ``rna_sequence`` and ``rna_alignment``.
-  + 16srandata: Stroe  a file name is 16srandata.fata, contain the 16s RNA data retrieve by SILVA database.
+  + rna_sequence: Store a file named rna_sequence.fasta, contain the SSU rRNA sequence retrieved from SILVA database.
-  + 16sran_alignment: Store the \*.fasta format is multiple sequence alignment data and the \*.fasta-gb1, \*fasta-gb1.html are select conserved blocks data (use Gblocks software), the \*.phy format file is convert to convert from gblok data by PhySpeTree to reconstruct phylogenetic tree.
+  + ran_alignment: Store in the \*.fasta file is the sequence files has been aligned and the \*.fasta-gb1, \*fasta-gb1.html are select conserved blocks data (use Gblocks software), the \*.phy format file is converted from select conserved blocks data by PhySpeTree.

+``NOTE:``

-Users can check the quality of every aspect of data by these temp files.
+*Users can check the quality of every aspect of data by the corresponding temp files.*

 PhySpeTree reconstruct phylogenetic tree database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**1.what's the highly conserved proteins are PhySpeTree use reconstruct phylogenetic tree?**
+**what's the highly conserved proteins be used to reconstruct phylogenetic tree?**

 PhySpeTree use 31 highly conserved proteins to reconstruct phylogenetic tree.
 This highly conserved proteins exclusion Horizontal Gene Transfers (HGTs) already.